How to Contest a Will After Probate in California

 Judge's gavel on a bench for a case contesting a will after probate.

-What do you do when the dust has settled on the probate process, but your gut tells you something is wrong?
-What if a witness comes forward with new information about a loved one being coerced?
-Or what if you find a hidden document that changes everything?
-These “what if” scenarios are more common than you might think, and they leave families feeling powerless and confused.
-While the legal system values finality, it doesn’t ignore injustice.
-California law allows for contesting a will after probate, but only under specific and compelling circumstances.
-This isn’t about asking for a second opinion on a fair distribution; it’s about proving the will itself was invalid from the start.
-This article will provide the clear answers you need about your rights, the deadlines you face, and the evidence required to move forward.
+What do you do when probate has closed, but your gut tells you something is wrong?
+A new witness comes forward.
+You find a hidden document.
+These aren’t just movie plots; they happen, leaving families feeling powerless and confused.
+While the legal system values finality, it doesn’t turn a blind eye to injustice.
+California law allows you to contest a will after probate, but the path is narrow and requires compelling proof.
+This is about showing the will was invalid from the start.
+Here’s what you need to know about your rights, the deadlines, and the evidence required.

 Key Takeaways